Skip to main content

 6. Rundegren J. A one-year observational study with minoxidil 5% solution in Germany: results of independent efficacy evaluation by physicians and patients .
 2004;50(3). doi:https://doi.org/10.1016/j.jaad.2003.10.289

-Aba Anton, MPharm
+• Aba Anton, MPharm

 Aba graduated with a Master’s degree in Pharmacy from the University of Manchester.
 His entrepreneurial background helped his vision for advancements in the outdated healthcare space.
-His focus is centred around bridging the gap between patient needs and accessibility.
+His focus is centered around bridging the gap between patient needs and accessibility.

 One Comment